blackboard/protractor-sync/readme.md

 * **findElements(locator | selector)** - Finds multiple elements on the page.
 If no elements match the selector, an error is thrown.
   Implicitly waits until at least one element is found.
 * **assertElementDoesNotExist(locator | selector)** - Asserts that no elements matching the selector exist.
 Throws an error if a matching element is found.
-This method does an immediate check for the element, and does not poll.
+This method does an immediate check for the element, and does not wait.

 ## ElementFinder (instance methods on element)

 * **findVisible(locator | selector)** - Finds a single visible instance of an element within this element.
-If more than one visible elements match the selector, and error is thrown.
+If more than one visible element matches the selector, an error is thrown.
 If no visible elements match the selector, an error is thrown.
 Implicitly waits until there is exactly one visible element.
 * **findVisibles(locator | selector)** - Finds multiple visible elements within this element.
 If no visible elements match the selector, an error is thrown.
   Implicitly waits until at least one visible element is found.
 * **findElement(locator | selector)** - Finds a single element within this element.
 If no elements match the selector, an error is thrown.